A Guide to Autonomous Mobile Robots (AMRs)

 An autonomous mobile robot is a robot that is able to navigate within, and respond to, its environment without humans directly controlling it.

-Equipped with sensors so they can steer clear of obstacles, like humans and forklifts, and connect with other robots and networks, AMRs are preprogrammed before use — typically by mapping their working environment to create transport paths.
-They offer more flexibility than autonomous guided vehicles, which rely on track-like systems made of wires, magnets or lasers to move along a fixed route.
+Equipped with sensors so they can steer clear of obstacles and connect with other robots and networks, AMRs are preprogrammed before use — typically by mapping their working environment to create transport paths.
+They offer more flexibility than automated guided vehicles (AGVs), which rely on track-like systems made of wires, magnets or lasers to move along a fixed route.

 Benefits of Autonomous Mobile Robots